Pruning Japanese MaplesMaple Lady2021-05-15T11:52:34-07:00

 Pruning Japanese Maples

 Important tip: Use rubbing alcohol and not bleach to sterilize your shears when you prune.
 I carry a small jar with a lid and regularly dip my pruning blade into the alcohol to keep it sterile.
-Also, the alcohol evaporates quickly from the blade.
+The alcohol evaporates quickly from the blade.
 Don’t use bleach to sterilize as it can irritate the cambium layer of the maple.
 Using rubbing alcohol to sterilize your pruning shears helps to prevent the spread of disease from one plant to another and keep your shears clean.
 If your pruners are made from ‘stainless steel’ and have gotten dirty and/or rusty over time – get a jar or glass and place your pruners sharp side down and open on the bottom.
 Fill the container with Hydrogen Peroxide straight out of the bottle to the top of the blades.
 Leave your pruners in the Peroxide a few hours or overnight and the blades should be clean and free of rust the next day.
 Repeat as needed.

 If you have questions not answered in this section – Pruning Japanese Maples – please call or email me.